kgururaj/GenomicsDB_wiki/Producing-GVCFs-from-TileDB.md

 ## Requirements
 * You need htslib to output VCF/BCF records
-* You need bcftools (latest version) to read information about samples and contigs from SQLite.
-* Install bcftools and htslib as described in [this Wiki page](https://github.com/kgururaj/bcftools/wiki/Using-bcftools-for-TileDB)
+* You need the latest version of bcftools to read information about samples and contigs from SQLite.
+Install bcftools and htslib as described in [this Wiki page](https://github.com/kgururaj/bcftools/wiki/Using-bcftools-for-TileDB)
-* You need to have the SQLite tables populated correctly.
+* You need to have the SQLite tables populated correctly with sample, contig and fields mapping.
 * An MPI library
 * [Rapidjson library](https://github.com/miloyip/rapidjson): I use this library to pass the query configuration in a json file to TileDB.
 The library is a header-only library - no compilation needed.